cbarraco/food-recipes/Italian/Red Sauce Pasta/README.md

 * 1 tablespoon of oregano
 * 1 teaspoon of salt
 * 1 teaspoon of black pepper
-* 10 leaves of basil
+* 1 sprig of basil

 ###Pasta
 * 9 ounces of pasta